Aka-The-Archivist/aka.docs/docs/getting-started/structure.md

     resave: false, // don't save session if unmodified
 ```

-In the file, we have the configuration settings for the session middleware in Express.
+In the file, we have the configuration settings for the session middleware in Aka.
 The
 express-session package is used to create a session middleware that persists session data between HTTP requests.
 This is
 done by generating a unique session ID for each user and storing it as a cookie in the user's browser.